-- Stationary robots defined (limited) working space, but efficient motion is needed. - Motion planning tasks is a challenging problem. - Mobile robot it can move, and therefore, it is necessary to address the problem of navigation.
+- Stationary robots defined (limited) working space, but efficient motion is needed.
+Motion planning tasks is a challenging problem. - Mobile robot it can move, and therefore, it is necessary to address the problem of navigation, which a combination of localization, mapping, and planning.